 Active travel means many things to many people.
 We certainly include hiking in the active travel category.
 Through the years, we’ve shared many trails that have inspired our baby boomer readers to go hiking around the world.

 And, now, we’re adding a new favorite to our “want to do” European hikes.
-Guest contributor, Lesley Connor from Empty Nesters Travel Insights, is here to tell us about her adventure hiking through the Swiss Alps.
+Guest contributor, Lesley Connor from Empty Nesters Travel Insights, is here to tell us about her adventure hiking through the Swiss Alps with her husband, Ian.